jorzel/hashnode/cmb4zodbr000709lec60841nz.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1748253732843/3e4a5f5c-35ae-48ce-bc68-5f261c6c1674.png align="center")

 Now we have quite an even distribution (31-35% for each server).
 We are also flexible to add and remove servers without remapping a large part of the keys.
-We can see what happens when we add 2 additional servers.
+Let’s examine what happens when we add 2 additional servers.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1748254080807/90fe134d-51df-4052-923d-d81c69544b8f.png align="center")